-- 8. Credential Caching is enabled by default.
-To disable credential caching, select Disable. - 9.
-Caching TTL sets the time-to-live from entries in the credential cache.
+- 3. Credential Caching is enabled by default.
+Credential caching applies only when Content Gateway is deployed as an explicit proxy.
+Credentials are cached only when authentication is successful.
+To disable credential caching, select Disable. - 4.
+Caching TTL sets the time-to-live for entries in the credential cache.
 The default TTL is 900 seconds (15 minutes).
 To change the TTL, enter a new value in the entry field.
-The range of supported values is 300 to 86400 seconds. - If some users use terminal servers to access the Internet through the proxy (e.g., Citrix servers), you must create a list of those servers in the Multi-user Hostnames field.
+The range of supported values is 300 to 86400 seconds. - 5.
+If some users use terminal servers to access the Internet through the proxy (e.g., Citrix servers), you must create a list of those servers in the Multi-user IP Exclusions field.
 Credentials for such users are not cached.
-Enter a commaseparated list of IP addresses or IP address ranges.
-Do not enter hostnames. - 11.
-Click Apply. - 12.
-Click Restart on Configure > My Proxy > Basic > General.
+Enter a comma separated list of IP addresses and IP address ranges.